embj-org/ej/crates/services/ejcli/README.md

 # ej-cli

-Command-line interface for EJ dispatcher setup and job management.
+Command-line interface for the EJ framework.
+Mainly used to setup and interface with EJD.

 ## Overview